thestillwaters/Japanese-hiragana-system-/README.md

-# Japanese-hiragana-system-
+# Japanese-hiragana-system
-A simple Japanese hiragana system comparison table with pronunciation, Chinese Regular and Cursive scripts..
+A simple Japanese hiragana system comparison table with the characters, pronunciation, Chinese Regular oringin..